Changissnz/selfinterest/README.md

 ways to the excellence of human beings in activities of patterned construction and replication.
-The requirement of self-interest to act as an economical force, by prioritizing the ordering of all that is to be done, the objectives, by importance is an assumption of the human beings' lack of satisfaction with static conservation.
+The requirement of self-interest to act as an economical force, by prioritizing the ordering of all that is to be done, the objectives, by importance is what follows from the human beings' lack of satisfaction with static conservation.
 For the human being, their self-interest demands their physical movement, mental exercise, and purposes for achievement through action or possession of the material not immediately attainable.
 The human being that is not demanded to think much will